thsra001/nook-clone/README.md

 # nook desktop but linux and bevy, yuh
-nook desktop is nice, but tray icons don't work. solution make a #bevy clone with proppa linux support and stuff :P
+nook desktop is nice, but tray icons don't work. solution make a #bevy clone with proppa linux support and stuff :P requries ffmpeg, since some fool saved the k.k.
+SONGS as VIDEO files :C

 ### credits
 i used the inter font and nerd font symbols